riojosdev/100-days-of-code/log.md

 **Thoughts:** I was attending the Defcon SafeMode and I was impressed by it as a whole that I decided to make a CSS illustration as my contribution.
 Also to network with other CSS fans.

 **Link(s) to work**: [DefCon Safe Mode icon CSS illustration](https://codepen.io/sreadyila/pen/NWNqdEv)

+### Day 69: Aug 14, 2020

+**Today's Progress**: Learning ExpressJS (Database connecting, Skeleton Website, Routers)

+**Thoughts:** ExpressJS is really an incredible library.
+It really helps in speeding up the workflow.
+I am following up the MDN tutorials on making a local library website.
+I was planning to learn MongoDB.
+But I have learned a lot more than MongoDB.
+Like Mongoose, ExpressJS application generator...

+**Link(s) to work**: None